cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 <figure id="fig:mdp" style="text-align: center;">
 <img src="./mdp.png" alt="MDP"  style="max-height: 30vh; width: auto;"/>
     <figcaption style="margin-top: 0.5em;"> <b>Figure 4</b>: Illustration of the MDP.
 Cycles denote the states, and arrows denote possible transitions.
 A black arrow corresponds to a success event (passing a pipe) within an epside, which triggers a transition to the next state (next pipe within the episode).
-    A green arrow corresponds to a success event at the end of an episode, which generates 1 unit of reward and triggeres a transition to state 1 (the first pipe in a hard episode) or state k+1 (the first pipe in an easy episode) with equal probability.
+    A green arrow corresponds to a success event at the end of an episode, which generates 1 unit of reward and triggeres a transition to state 1 (the first pipe in a HARD episode) or state k+1 (the first pipe in an EASY episode) with equal probability.
 A red arrow corresponds to a failure event (hitting a pipe), which causes a transition to state 1.
 A failure event happens with probability p when the arm is in states 1,2, ..., k and is not activated.
 </figcaption>
 </figure>